 After skinning the most vulnerable spots of the animal, you need to pull out the rest of the hide from the fox’s hind legs.
 Grasp the fur and tug the pelt all the way down till the ears.

 Once you reach the ears, cut the membrane till the fur of the animal pulls free.
 Then carefully cut the animal’s cartilage.
-You need to make this particular cut at the spot where the cartilage meets the
+You need to make this particular cut at the spot where the cartilage meets the skull.

 Moving to the eyes; cut along the lower eyelids.
 Then the lips.
-Remember that you need to continue to keep pulling off the
+Remember that you need to continue to keep pulling off the pelt till the fur of the fox has been separated from the entire body.

 8. The Last Step Before Tanning